nineclue/nineclue.github.io/_posts/2025-02-27-scala-js-with-tauri-part2-en.md

     ...
     def ivyDeps = Agg(
       ivy"com.lihaoyi::scalatags::0.13.1",
-      // add tauri facade in dependencies
+      // add tauri facade in dependencies, number may be different regarding version see the result of stc command ivy"org.scalablytyped::tauri-apps__api::2.2.0-631484",
-      ivy"org.scalablytyped::tauri-apps__api::2.2.0-631484",
     )